Scaling, from an IT resource perspective, represents the ability of the IT resource to handle increased or decreased usage demands.

-When an existing IT resource is replaced by another with higher or lower capacity, vertical scaling is considered to have occurred (Figure 2).
-Specifically, the replacing of an IT resource with another that has a higher capacity is referred to as scaling up and the replacing an IT resource with another that has a lower capacity is considered scaling down.
-Vertical scaling is less common in cloud environments due to the downtime required while the replacement is taking place.
+When an existing IT resource is upgraded or replaced by another with higher or lower capacity, vertical scaling is considered to have occurred (Figure 2).
+Specifically, the upgrading or replacing of an IT resource with another that has a higher capacity is referred to as scaling up and the downgrading or replacing an IT resource with another that has a lower capacity is considered scaling down.
+Vertical scaling is less common in cloud environments due to the downtime that may be required to scale up or down.

-Figure 2 - An IT resource (a virtual server with two CPUs) is scaled up by replacing it with a more powerful IT resource with increased capacity for data storage (a physical server with four CPUs).
+Figure 2 - In this example, an IT resource (a virtual server with two CPUs) is scaled up by replacing it with a more powerful IT resource with increased capacity for data storage (a physical server with four CPUs).

 Table 1 provides a brief overview of common pros and cons associated with horizontal and vertical scaling.

 |Horizontal Scaling||Vertical Scaling|